truestamp/truestamp-canonify/README.md

 ## Description

-A tiny zero-dependency JSON canonicalization library written in Typescript that supports ES Modules, UMD, and CommonJS loaders and runs in Deno, Node.js, and modern browsers.
+A tiny zero-dependency JSON canonicalization library written in Typescript that supports ES Modules, IIFE, and CommonJS loaders and runs in Deno, Node.js, and modern browsers.

 Canonicalization of JavaScript/TypeScript data structures to a standard and deterministically ordered output can be very useful for hashing and signing complex nested structures where the ordering is unknown.